RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 The winding green of Harbour Town's par-4 12th hole falls away in the back.

 If there is a point where Harbour Town might stand a nitpicky criticism, it's here; this tee shot is very similar to the previous two, albeit bearing right whereas the others bear left.
-Still, it's a brief and minor concern, as the wandering putting surface - the deepest on the course at 41 yards - is a fascinating one, reaching around an imposing left bunker.
+Still, it's a brief and minor concern, as the wandering putting surface - the deepest on the course at 41 yards - is a fascinating one, reaching around and sloping away from an imposing left bunker.

 Hole No. 13 - Par 4, 373 yards